Black-prince-cpu2/Black-prince-cpu2/README.md

 ### 😄 Fun Facts
 - When I’m not battling CSS, I’m probably debating *"Which Nigerian dish fuels the best code?"* (Spoiler: It’s jollof rice.)
 - My dream project?
-An app that **can become any possible social media platform with unique interaction styles just by tweaking the settings.One app that'll got you covered**. *(VCs, hit me up.)*
+An app that **can be used for practicalizing sciences(biology,physics, maths,etc.) In a virtual environment.
+No need to worry about setting the school on fire, virtual labs don't burn 😉**. *(VCs, hit me up.)*

 ---